unchartedsoftware/aperture-tiles/docs/src/contact/readme.md

 # Overview #

-Aperture Tiles is an active open source product developed and managed by Uncharted under DARPA's XDATA program.
-For more information about the product, or for assistance in creating custom tile-based visual analytics with your organization's big data and integrating with your enterprise systems, please contact us at:
+Aperture Tiles is an open source product developed and managed by Uncharted under DARPA's XDATA program.
+Aperture Tiles is powered by <a href="http://uncharted.software/salt/">Salt</a>, an open <br> source library for scalable, analytic layered tiles.

+For more information, or for assistance in creating custom tile-based visual analytics with your organization's big data and integrating with your enterprise systems, please contact us at:

 <info@uncharted.software>